I have a question for you.

 Reviews are so super important because they are a third person account of what it is like to work with you.
 A review is someone else telling other people how amazing of a job you did on their wedding.

-Think about it, if you are shopping for a car are you paying more attention to the commercial or to your friend that just bought a car three months ago?
-The same is true for people shopping for wedding services and products.
+Think about it, if you are shopping for a hotel for your trip to Mexico, are you paying more attention to the Facebook ad or to your friend that just got back from Mexico three months ago?
+The same is true for people shopping for wedding planning services.
 Engaged couples want to hear from people that have already been there, had a dream wedding and know what they’re going through trying to research and book vendors.
 Your ideal client wants to know what it’s like to work with you, from your past couples.

 In order to get rave reviews, you need to be strategic.